 PRO TIP: If the heel ends up rubbing on these shoes, or any others, I recommend trying these foot pedals to the back of the shoe.
 These have been a lifesaver for me.
 They pad the indention of the back of the shoe so your heel fits into it better and does rub.
 These prevented me from throwing out so many pairs of shoes that rubbed on my ankle.

-Most Comfortable Walking Shoes for Men / Most Comfortable Women’s Walking Shoes
+Most Comfortable Walking Shoes for Men & Women

 One of the most comfortable pair of walking shoes I’ve ever owned is a pair of Skechers Go Walk.
 Nick would second that.
 He’s been wearing them for years and would have to be forced into trying something different.
 The comfort comes from the fact that they are incredibly lightweight walking shoes, and that they are made with and extra cushioning in the step.
 It feels like you’re walking on a cloud.
 They are also slip on walking shoes, which I love.
 Why bother with shoelaces!

 To add to the comfort, there’s memory foam padding around the heel and a stabilizing heel cup so your heel won’t be coming in and out of the shoe with each step.
 This is especially important if shoes often rub against the back of your heel and cause blisters.
 The way the sole is constructed, there is a lot of flexibility in the shoe, so your walking isn’t impeded by an inflexible rubber sole.
 These shoes also come in an array of different colors and even materials, so if you don’t like the look of mesh, you can go with canvas instead.

 Hiking Shoes for Men / Hiking Shoes for Women